 Although there are several roles involved in a matrix management structure, here are the most prominent ones.

-A. Matrix employees
+Matrix employees and matrix teams

-4. Importance of matrix management
+Importance of matrix management

 Matrix management helps organizations thrive in the current dynamic and agile workplace.
 It also allows them to leverage the existing workforce potential to the maximum.